 The prologue and chapter one were the weak links in the pace.
 In general, I think prologues should be removed from books.
 Prologues are meant to convey to the reader the information contained

 Chapter one was also a missed opportunity to set the pace of the book and show the audience some of the things Decker has been going through.
-The first part of chapter one has Decker going on a search and rescue mission which hints at some of the horror of the Eternals.
+The first part of chapter one has Decker going on a search and rescue mission which hints at some of the horrors of the Eternals.
 She gets into an argument about having to kill a “friend” infected with the Eprion.

 The book should have opened with Decker in a fight where she had to kill a friend and show the reader the emotional toll.
 The arguments about if she was right or wrong to perform the “service” for her friends could have happened on the ship with people not as close to the fighting on the ground.